stoeps13/connections-doc/source/admin/admin/t_admin_blogs_flag_inappropriate.md

 3. From the temporary directory to which you just checked out the HCL Connections configuration files, open the contentreview-config.xml file in a Unicode text editor using the encoding mode of UTF-8 without BOM.

+    !!! note
-    **Note:** Editing the file using a standard text editor that does not support Unicode could corrupt the file.
+    Editing the file using a standard text editor that does not support Unicode could corrupt the file.

 4. To configure settings for managing content in the pre-moderated state, that is, before it is published or when it is updated, set the following options for each application: